 Citi Rewards+® Card: Best for everyday use

-Pros: This card’s 20,000-point sign-up bonus is similar to that of the Chase Freedom Unlimited or the Chase Freedom Flex.
-For a limited time, you can earn 20,000 bonus points after spending $1,500 within the first three months of account opening, worth $200 in gift cards when redeemed at Thankyou.com.
-There’s also a 15 month 0% introductory APR on purchases and balance transfers (then 13.49% to 23.49% variable), all for no annual fee.
+Pros: This card’s 20,000-point sign-up bonus is similar to that of the Chase Freedom Flex.
+You can earn 20,000 bonus points after spending $1,500 within the first three months of account opening, worth $200 in gift cards when redeemed at Thankyou.com.
+There’s also a 15-month 0% introductory APR on purchases and balance transfers (then 13.49% to 23.49% variable), all for no annual fee.

 Cons: Your earning in the 2X categories is limited to $6,000 annually – any further spending will earn the 1X rate.
 Also, the points-earning rewards structure can make it hard to gauge your earnings ahead of time.